thetimblank/mserve2/readme.md

 a CLI tool that helps manage and setup minecraft servers easily with simple customizations.

-**⚠️ This tool is being deprecated in favor of mserve3.**

 ## todo

-this will not be finished- use mserve3 instead

 ✅ help
 ✅ docs